cdancy/bitbucket-rest/README.md

 Client's can be built like so:

-      BitbucketClient client = new BitbucketClient.Builder()
+      BitbucketClient client = new BitbucketClient.builder()
       .endPoint("http://127.0.0.1:7990") // Optional.
 Defaults to http://127.0.0.1:7990
       .credentials("admin:password") // Optional.
       .build();